Locations:

 Body weight and fat distribution

-Research shows that genetics plays a big role in your likelihood of developing obesity.
-And when it comes to your chances of having sleep apnea, that’s important — because obesity is one of the biggest risk factors for OSA.
+Research shows that genetics plays a big role in a person's likelihood of developing obesity.
+And when it comes to the chances of having sleep apnea, that’s important — because obesity is one of the biggest risk factors for OSA.

 Advertisement

-“Extra fatty tissue around the neck can narrow your airway, while abdominal fat can prevent your lungs from fully expanding,” Dr. Pena Orbea says.
+“Extra fatty tissue around the neck can narrow your airway, while abdominal fat can prevent the lungs from fully expanding,” Dr. Pena Orbea says.

 Research shows that people with obesity are more than 10 times as likely to have obstructive sleep apnea.
 In one study, 70% of people awaiting bariatric surgery were found to have OSA, and 40% of them were considered to have severe OSA.